nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create a contact with the inputted details
+1. User requests to create a contact and inputs contact details
 2. contHACKS creates the contact and displays the newly added contact

 Use case ends

 **Extensions**
 * 1a.
-User gives insufficient details for contact creation
+User fails to provide compulsory field
     * 1a1. contHACKS shows an error message<br />
     Use case ends